mami-project/pathspider/doc/using.rst

 ------------

-PATHspider uses `newline delimited JSON <http://ndjson.org/>`_ (ndjson) for both the output format when in standalone (the default) mode.
-The ndjson format gives flexibility in the actual contents of the data as different tests may require data to remain associated with jobs, for example the Alexa ranking of a webserver, so that it can be present in the final output, or in some cases the data may be used as part of the test, for example when running tests against authoritative DNS servers and needing to know a domain for which the server should be authoritative.
+PATHspider uses `newline delimited JSON <http://ndjson.org/>`_ (ndjson) for both the input and output format.
+The ndjson format gives flexibility in the contents of the data as different tests may require data to remain associated with jobs so that it can be present in the final output (the Alexa ranking of a webserver, for example), or used as part of the test (running tests against authoritative DNS servers and needing to know a domain for which the server should be authoritative).

 .. _defaultoutput: